Alessio-Olivieri/msccl-tools/docs.md

 - **Scratch Buffer**: An uninitialized buffer that serves as temporary storage during computations.

 These buffers are divided into *chunks*.
 The primary goal of an MSCCLang program is to ensure that the **output buffer** on each GPU contains the correct chunks once the collective operation is complete.
-This is critical for ensuring correct and efficient data movement and transformation in parallel GPU environments.

 ## Chunks and buffers
 Chunks represent contiguous spans of data with a uniform size in the same buffer.